 Please note: Our texts are translated automatically.
 Errors may occur during this process.

-The shock was deep-seated at the end of summer last year.
-The battery cell in 18650 format, which was carefully selected for use in the TWIKE 5, was discontinued from one day to the next without any prior notice – after all, we had already deliberately chosen this high-quality industry standard for the TWIKE 3 in 2007, and its capacity improved significantly in the following years.
+The shock was deep at the end of summer last year.
+The for use in the TWIKE 5 carefully selected battery cell in the format 18650 was us discontinued without any prior notice from a to the other day – after all, we had already consciously opted for this high-quality industry standard in 2007 for the TWIKE 3, which also improved significantly in terms of its capacity in the following years.

 However, the more demanding application requirements in the TWIKE 5 reduced the number of possible suppliers to three cell suppliers at last count.
 Only two allowed themselves to look deep enough into the data sheets.
 One of the two cell suppliers then announced the aforementioned EOP (end of production) of the favored cell and, despite repeated inquiries, gave us no hope of obtaining the successor cell.
 The remaining supplier simultaneously formulated further boundary conditions and additionally reduced the scope of originally promised properties.
 The voltage at the TWIKE battery was always high – but this voltage of the request was suddenly nerve-wracking.

 A thriller!
-Development-wise, we had to get back on track!
+Development-wise, we had to back to square one!

 The aim was to scan the battery market again for suitable battery formats that would also meet the targets set for high cycle stability and temperature behavior that would be gentle on the battery over its service life.
 We would have even accepted a reduction in capacity, as we saw potential to further reduce consumption and thus maintain the targeted range of 400 km.
 We were not allowed to compromise on the low build height.
 This is because too high a battery would have resulted in a shift in the so-called H-point (the position of the driver’s hip, it is highly relevant for seat belt fastening and fields of vision) and thus a redesign of the entire vehicle.
 This means that raising the battery housing was and is a no-go.
 Not the best starting conditions for a short-term replacement of one of the most important components in an electric vehicle.